vk-cs/docs-public/docs/en/applications-and-services/marketplace/initial-configuration/usergate-start/usergate-start.md

    The UserGate console dashboard will open.

 1. Go to **Settings** → **Network** → **Interfaces**.
 Make sure that there is one network adapter in the **Current node** group (the network selected during the service deployment stage).
-1. [Go to](https://msk.cloud.vk.com/app/en/) your personal account at VK Cloud.
+1. [Go to](https://msk.cloud.vk.com/app/en/) your management console at VK Cloud.
 1. Go to **Cloud Servers** → **Virtual**.
 1. Open the page of the service VM (usually `<identifier>usergate`) by clicking on its name in the list.
 1. Go to the **Networks** tab.